-The comparson of the “Trading” row with the “Local” row shows, that the trading model has more positive dates, i.e. more dates with a win.
-Additionally the average gain on positive dates is greater than the average win of all positive days and the average loss on negative days is smaller than the average loss on all negative dates.
-In combination this effect is strong enough to a gain of 1349%.
+The comparison of the “Trading” row with the “Local” row shows that the trading model has more positive dates, i.e. more dates with a win.
+Additionally the average gain on positive dates is greater than the average win of all positive days, and the average loss on negative days is smaller than the average loss on all negative dates.
+In combination, this effect is strong enough to produce a gain of 1349%.

 Case “us->in”, trading at BSE:

-The total gain in India is ca. 712%. not as big as the gain in New York still remarkable.
+The total gain in India is ca. 712%.
+While not as big as the gain in New York, it is still remarkable.
 Noticeable is the performance difference between the trading model and the local row.
-A trad on each date in the dataset would have resulted in a loss of ca. 849%, whereas the trading model yield substantial profit.
+A trade on each date in the dataset would have resulted in a loss of ca. 849%, whereas the trading model yields substantial profit.

-Overall, it is obvious that the day performance of the previous, remote stock exchange contains a valuable signal that it is worth to.
+Overall, it is obvious that the day performance of the previous, remote stock exchange contains a valuable signal that it is worth to observing.
 In total the performance growths for the case “in->us” and “us->in”, but there are some interesting details.
 For example is the performance of WIT and VDTH negative in the “us->in” case and in the “in->us” case WIT seems to yield no gain since 2010.
 Before we dive deeper into the data, we take a closer look at the correlation of the stock prices of the companies.

 Stock Price Correlations